 Georg Tobias Ludwig Sachs was born on April 22, 1786, in the mountain village of St. Ruprecht, Kärnthen, or Carinthia – the south of present-day Austria.

-Bicêtre Hospital, the place of Leborgne's illness.
-Credit: Wikimedia Commons, National Library of France.
 When he was 30 years old, Louis Victor Leborgne lost the ability to speak—or speak in any matter that made any sort of sense.
+Upon being admitted to Bicêtre, a suburban Paris hospital that specialized in mental illness, he could utter only a single syllable: Tan.

 When I was your age, children knew to respect their parents.
 We didn’t give anyone any lip.
 We owned up to our responsibilities.
 We took advantage of our opportunities.